 Transparency builds accountability and gives people the opportunity to challenge current priorities and the relevance of the projects.
 It enables the adoption of more bottom-up communication practices.

-The 3 most impactful benefits of organizational transparency
+The 3 most impactful benefits of transparency in an organization

 Choosing to expose your strategies to your people forces you to clarify ownership of goals and metrics.

 When for every project and KPI there is a specific person that is responsible for its progress, then that person narrows its focus to that.

 People willingly show up to drive progress on their individual goals and take great pride when the needle moves in the right direction.